Raising Hope for the 2019 Monarch Migration- Raise The Migration 7 Results

 What most important is that we’re all learning and improving our raising processes so that we can support healthier monarchs raising forward. 🐛

-But for those that appreciate a numbers report, here are my official results from RTM 6:
+For those that appreciate the hard data, here are my official results from RTM 2019:

 1 unexplained death

-- Monarchs want a secure place to form their chrysalis A: a few also decided that hanging from the top shelf of the rack was a good idea to enter the 3rd stage of metamorphosis.
-What to do if your caterpillar hangs from the top shelf of the floral tube rack?
+- A few caterpillars (over the summer) decided that hanging from the floral racks was a good idea to enter the 3rd stage of metamorphosis: What to do if your caterpillar hangs from a floral tube rack? (don’t skip the section on how to PREVENT this…it works 100%!)

-- Monarchs want a secure place to form their chrysalis B: Try placing the green handles of your mesh cage on top of the roof.
-These narrow bands of shadow were another popular place to form chrysalides
+- To help caterpillars find a suitable hanging spot, try placing the green handles of your mesh cage on top of the roof.
+These narrow bands of shadow were a popular place to form chrysalides in 2019, and this will (sometimes) entice them to spread out a bit.

 And now, here’s the part I’m most excited about…hearing about all the valuable lessons you learned raising monarchs over the past few weeks!